tomljr2/BuildingReputationInStackOverflow/README.md

 	categoryquery.sql

 	Using the results of the Gephi implementation, each category (made up of certain tags) is queried for different metrics.
+Since there are 122 tags, I have omitted all of the ones not listed under "Top Areas"in the chart from the research paper.

 	category.txt